4rshia2/Neuroscience-Projects/Izhikevich Neuron Model Simulation/README.md

    + I ≈ 24
 3. **Chattering:**

    **Description:** Chattering neurons are characterized by their irregular and spiky firing pattern.
-They produce a series of rapid action potentials followed by a brief pause
+They produce a series of rapid action potentials followed by a brief pause.

    **Configs:**
    +